wocevv/Front-end/README.md

 This project was made using vue.js.

 ## Setup
+To easily clone the repository, click on "<> Code", then click "Open with Visual Studio".
+This will open the project for you in Visual Studio.

 Before proceeding with the rest, we need to make sure you are in the right directory, which is `Front-end\vue-frontend`.
 Run the following command:
 `cd .\vue-frontend\`